 When to visit Bucharest

-I would say anytime it’s a good time to visit Bucharest, Romania.
-But I would choose to go during spring, early summer, or autumn.
+Any time is an excellent time to visit Bucharest, Romania.
+But I would choose to go during spring, early summer, or autumn

-I just love how the city transforms during spring and fall!
-And it is such a pleasure to walk around especially some of the places I have on my list here.
+I love how the city transforms during spring and fall!
+It is such a pleasure to walk around, especially some of the places on my list.

-While summer and winter can still be ok, one can get too hot for walking around, while the other does not put the city in a good light.
+While summer and winter can still be okay, one can get too hot for walking around, and the other does not portray the city in a good light.

 Where to stay in Bucharest

-As someone born and raised in Bucharest, it is true to say I haven’t really frequented the hotels in town.
-Apart from the conferences I have attended for work, I haven’t stepped into the hotels of Bucharest overnight.
+As someone born and raised in Bucharest, I haven’t really frequented the hotels in town.
+Apart from the work conferences I have attended, I haven’t stayed overnight in Bucharest’s hotels.

 But I have worked with many people visiting Bucharest for work, and I can safely share with you the list of the best hotels in Bucharest (as rated by my colleagues):

-- Radisson Blu Hotel – may be one of the most impressive there is, perfectly located on Calea Victoriei just a stone away from the Romanian Atheneum and the Romanian Art Museum.
-As all Radisson hotels, the one in Bucharest is in the luxury area and will set you off a few hundreds of euros per night.
-But it is all worth it.
+• Radisson Blu Hotel is one of the fancier hotels.
+It is ideally located on Calea Victoriei, just a stone’s throw from the Romanian Atheneum and the Romanian Art Museum.
+Like all Radisson hotels, the one in Bucharest is in the luxury lane and will set you back several hundred euros per night.

-- Marshal Garden – not that conveniently located as Radisson, the Marshal Garden hotel is way cheaper, just as nice and within walking distance from the city center (mainly Romana Square and all the streets with pretty historic buildings).
+• Marshal Garden.
+Although not as conveniently located as Radisson, the Marshal Garden Hotel is cheaper, just as lovely, and within walking distance from the city center (mainly Romana Square and all the streets with pretty historic buildings).

 See when they’re available here!

-- Pura Vida Sky bar and Hostel – yes, it is a hostel.
+• Pura Vida Sky bar and Hostel.
+Yes, it is a hostel.
 But what hostel!
-It has the perfect location (in the Olt Town city center), an awesome rooftop bar where the coolest parties in town take place, and an incredible view.
+It has the perfect location (in the Olt Town city center), an awesome rooftop bar where the most fabulous parties occur, and an incredible view.
 All for the price of a hostel.

 Book your affordable room here!

-Read my full list of the best hotels in Bucharest and where to stay in Bucharest with details on each area and recommendations.
+For more recommendations, read my complete list of the best hotels in Bucharest and where to stay in Bucharest, with details on each area and recommendations.

 Getting around in Bucharest

-Whether you are wondering how to get around Bucharest, how to reach the city from the airport, or how much does it cost, here is where you’ll find the answers.
+Whether you are wondering how to get around Bucharest, how to reach the city from the airport, or how much it costs, here are the answers.

 Let me start by saying that Bucharest might be one of the cheapest capitals in Europe, and not only when it comes to transportation costs.

-For getting from the airport to the city center you have 3 options.
-Unfortunately, Romania hasn’t thought about linking its airport to the city center or train station by train.
+You have 3 options for getting from the airport to the city center.
+Unfortunately, Romania hasn’t considered linking its airport to the city center or train station by train.

-- by bus – the bus 783 Express Line will get you from the airport to the train station or city center.
+• By bus—the bus 783 Express Line will take you from the airport to the train station or city center.
 Buy the rechargeable card at the ticket stand on the ground floor at the airport and validate it every time you’re on the bus.
-Price: one trip 3.5 lei; The magnetic card valid for two travels costs 7 lei.
+The price is 3.5 lei for one trip, and the magnetic card, valid for two travels, costs 7 lei.

-- book a transfer – that’s the fastest, easiest, and less time-consuming option.
-However, it can also be the more expensive one.
-But if you’re in Romania for the first time, I would go for it!
+• Book a transfer—that’s the fastest, easiest, and least time-consuming option.
+However, it can also be more expensive.
+But I would go for it if you’re in Romania for the first time!

-- by taxi – order a taxi from the machines outside of the arrivals area.
-With the ticket, you’ll have to go outside and wait for your car to arrive.
-Ordering an Uber could also be an option, but sometimes it might get difficult to find the car since they are not allowed to come in front of the door.
+• By taxi—order a taxi from the machines outside the arrivals area.
+With the ticket, you’ll have to wait outside for your car to arrive.
+Ordering an Uber could also be an option, but sometimes, it might get challenging to find the car since they are not allowed to come in front of the door.

-Getting around town is easy when you choose to stay close to the city center.
-A ticket for the underground is 5 lei valid for 2 trips, while a ticket for the bus/tram is less than 2 lei.
+Getting around town is easy when staying close to the city center.
+A ticket for the underground is 5 lei, valid for two trips, while a ticket for the bus/tram is less than 2 lei.

-The downside is that you cannot use the same magnetical card for the metro and bus.
+The downside is that you cannot use the same magnetic card for the metro and bus.
 You’ll have to buy a separate one.

 My favorite one day in Bucharest itinerary